Global Migration: The New Political Earthquake

-Cinematic Adventure On Handheld: Edge Computing With Physics-Based Combat signals where interactive entertainment is heading over the next few years.
-Studios in Southeast Asia and beyond are pairing design craft with engineering so engine developers get richer play.
+Open-World Shooter On Console: Player-Created Worlds With Persistent Worlds signals where interactive entertainment is heading over the next few years.
+Studios in North America and beyond are pairing design craft with engineering so educators get richer play.

 Historically, leaps from cartridges to disks to digital storefronts changed how games were built and sold.
 Cross-play and live service models emerged alongside social platforms, expanding communities.